UnstableDesign/unstabledesign.github.io/README.md

 # Smart Textiles Documentation
-In this repository holds documentation for smart textiles prototypes.
+In this repository holds documentation for projects created at the Unstable Design Lab.
 You can explore or contribute to this repository.

 ## Exploring
 To explore you can look at the github repository or you can go to [unstabledesign.github.io](https://unstabledesign.github.io).